SEAN: Are we ready? Deep breaths, everyone. Here we go. BUY ALL THE THINGS!

 SEAN: If you like girls and tanks, then Girls Und Panzer is the series for you.
 Set in a universe where tank warfare is a martial art and done at high schools, it looks to be in the Strike Witches tradition, but with less anthropomorphism and I am hoping fewer panty shots.

-MELINDA: Is it weird that I might consider reading this?
+MJ: Is it weird that I might consider reading this?

 SEAN: Vertical has the 9th Knights of Sidonia volume, and I hope will not be killing off another likeable cast member.